ethereum/sourcify/packages/lib-sourcify/README.md

 ## Logging

-`lib-sourcify` has a basic logging system
+`lib-sourcify` has a basic logging system that can be configured globally.

-You can specify the log level using the `setLibSourcifyLoggerLevel(level)` where:
+You can specify the log level using the `setLibSourcifyLoggerLevel(level)` function where:

 - `0` is errors
 - `1` is warnings